andre-caldas/FreeCAD/src/Base/Accessor/README.md

 that can be accessed through the *Accessor scheme*.
 An object of type `Accessor::ReferenceTo<T>` is instantiated by passing to the constructor:
 1. A `std::shared_ptr<ReferencedObject>` that holds a known *root object*.
-2. A sequence of strings that represent a *path* to the shared resource.
+2. A sequence of "strings" (or tag/uuid) that represent a *path* to the shared resource.

-For convenience, there is a `Accessor::Chainable` class, that subclasses `Accessor::ReferencedObject` and `Accessor::IExportShared<ReferencedObject>`.
+For convenience, there is an `Accessor::Chainable` class, that subclasses `Accessor::ReferencedObject` and `Accessor::IExport<ReferencedObject>`.

 ## The path

-The referenced objects have a `Accessor::NameAndTag name_and_tag`.
+The referenced objects have an `Accessor::NameAndTag name_and_tag`.
 This gives to each of them a unique id (we use `boost::uuid` by now).
 And it can also have an optional *name*.
 By the way... this optional name cannot "look like" a *tag*.